 - Managing the Claim: During this step, the hospital or clinic communicates with the insurance company to establish levels of coverage to help avoid mistakes or denials.

 - Collecting Payment: Once payments from the insurers are received, the hospital or clinic will send an invoice to the patient (if necessary) for any outstanding debt.
 Sometimes this entails setting up payment plans.
 Often the provider will use billing software to make sure that payments are made to optimize cash flow.

 - Assessment & Review: Healthcare providers evaluate the treatment data to look for ways to improve treatments while lowering costs.
 The necessity of a particular treatment is factored in along with the best type of care for the patient.

-Therefore, it is quite evident that the entire process of a hospital-based revenue cycle from initial visit to full reimbursement is complicated and filled with many time-consuming tasks.
+Therefore, it is quite evident that the entire process of patient service revenue, from initial visit to full reimbursement, is complicated and filled with many time-consuming tasks.

 Medical codes represent reports from physicians that may include a diagnosis, a treatment, or even a surgical procedure performed by the healthcare provider.